Tallahassee (Once Upon a Time)

 "Tallahassee" is the sixth episode of the second season of the American ABC fantasy/drama television series Once Upon a Time, and the show's 28th episode overall, which aired on November 4, 2012.
 It was co-written by Christine Boylan and Jane Espenson, while being directed by David M. Barrett.

-In this episode, Emma Swan and Captain Hook climb a beanstalk to find a compass, while flashbacks show how she met Henry's father.
-When Emma and Neal are robbing the convenience store, there is a display of key chains next to Neal while he is talking to the clerk.
-One of them audibly says, "Henry".
+In this episode, Emma Swan and Captain Hook climb a beanstalk to find a compass, while flashbacks show how she met Henry's father, Neal.

 Despite moderate reviews from critics, the episode saw an increase in ratings, with 10.15 million viewers watching.

+Title card

+A giant beanstalk grows in the Enchanted Forest.

 Plot

-Opening Sequence

-A beanstalk is featured growing in the forest.